Two-round Ramsey games on random graphs: Proof of the 0-statements

 This shows that in order to bound the number of $C^*$ with $v(C^*)=k$, it suffices to bound the number of possibilities for the logs $L_V,L_O$ and $L_D$ output by the algorithm with $|L_V|=k$.
 For the logs $L_V$, we use the simple upper bound that there are at most $n^k$ choices.
 For the logs $L_O$, note first that Claim~\ref{clm:collages_density} implies that any $C^*$ with $v(C^*)=k$ has using here that there are at most $7$ degenerate steps before the algorithm terminates.
-Now in each instance of the algorithm, note that $L_O$ is a nondecreasing sequence of numbers bounded by $2k+49$.
+Now for any log $L_O$, let $L_O^{|\cdot|}$ be the log obtained from $L_O$ by replacing each entry by its absolute value.
+In each instance of the algorithm, we therefore have that the log $L^{|\cdot|}_O$ is a nondecreasing sequence of natural numbers bounded by $e(C^*)\leq 2k+49$.
 Moreover, the length of the sequence is the number of regular steps which is certainly less than $k$ and we can append repeated entries with value $2k+50$ to make all the sequences length $k$.
-Hence we can bound the number of possible $L_O$ by the number of nondecreasing sequences of length $k$ with elements in $\{1, \dotsc, 2k+50\}$, which is $\binom{k+(2k+50)-1}{k}\le 2^{3k+50}$.
-Finally, each of the at most 7 entries of $L_D$ indicates a step (at most $k$ choices) and a selection of at most 7 edges which lie on vertices in $L_V$ (at most $k^2$ choices for each edge).
-Hence there at most $\sum_{j=0}^7(k(\sum_{h=1}^7(k^2)^h))^j\le k^{140}$ choices for $L_D$.
-Combining our estimates of the number of choices of $L_V,L_0$ and $L_D$ gives~\ref{item:Ccores-3} and completes the proof of Lemma~\ref{lem:collages}. \end{proof}
+Hence we can bound the number of possible $L^{|\cdot|}_O$ by the number of nondecreasing sequences of length $k$ with elements in $\{1, \dotsc, 2k+50\}$, which is $\binom{k+(2k+50)-1}{k}\le 2^{3k+50}$.
+The log $L_O$ can then be recovered from $L^{|\cdot|}_O$ by a choice of sign for the at most $k$ entries.
+Finally, each of the at most 7 entries of $L_D$ indicates a step (at most $k+7$ choices) and a selection of at most 7 edges which lie on vertices in $L_V$ (at most $k^2$ choices for each edge).
+Hence there at most $\sum_{j=0}^7((k+7)(\sum_{h=1}^7(k^2)^h))^j\le k^{140}$ choices for $L_D$.
+Combining our estimates of the number of choices of $L_V,L_O$ and $L_D$ gives~\ref{item:Ccores-3} and completes the proof of Lemma~\ref{lem:collages}. \end{proof}

 Finally, it remains to prove Lemma~\ref{lem:collagescolorable}, which is the subject of the rest of this section.
 In order to prove this, we use a novel `discharging' method, similar in spirit to the method used in the recent work of Friedgut, Kuperwasser, Schacht and the third author~\cite{friedgut2022sharp} in proving sharp thresholds for Ramsey properties.